 CLEP and DSST exams are offered by on an ongoing basis at the Sierra Vista Testing Center.
 CLEP exams are offered in Douglas and Nogales periodically.
 All testing is by appointment only.

 CLEP candidates must register for CLEP online at the CLEP website before contacting the testing center to schedule an appointment.
-After registering and paying for a CLEP exam, candidates are provided a payment receipt and a Ticket ID and then may use the “Schedule an Appointment” button on the right side of this page to schedule a testing date and time.
+After registering and paying for a CLEP exam, candidates are provided a payment receipt and a Ticket ID and then may use the “Schedule an Appointment” button above to schedule a testing date and time.

 In addition to the CLEP fee paid during registration, candidates will be required to pay a Cochise College test administration fee.
 At the scheduled testing time all CLEP candidates must present a valid CLEP exam registration ticket and authorized identification.
 Candidates should review all additional exam day information (website) before arriving to test.

-DSST candidates may use the “Schedule an Appointment” button on the right side of this page to schedule a testing date and time.
+DSST candidates may use the “Schedule an Appointment” button above to schedule a testing date and time.
 Examinees are required to present two forms of ID and pay a Cochise College test administration fee in addition to the DSST fee.
 For current fees and/or to schedule an appointment, contact the Sierra Vista Testing Center.